Swimmer Expectations and Information

 OVERVIEW OF THE SHOW

-The swimming portions of the water ballet are what we call our “scenes”.
-Typically, these scenes consist of four “adult” scenes (ages 14+) and one FM Junior scene (ages 9-14 or whenever they feel ready to move into an “adult” scene).
-These scenes usually tell a part of the larger overall show theme/narrative.
-Our shows generally culminate with us all getting in the pool together in what we call “The Finale” aka an exuberant spectacle of people and costumes and joy.
+The swimming portions of the water ballet are our “scenes,” usually consisting of four “adult” scenes (ages 14+) and one FM Junior scene (ages ~9-14).
+These scenes contribute to the larger show theme, and we end with a big group celebration in "The Finale," an exuberant spectacle of people and costumes and joy.

 The swimming portions of the show are typically interspersed with land acting bits that tell a story, smooth transitions, or revel in the vibes of the show.
 If you want to act in the water ballet, see our Open Roles for information on how to apply.